YanqingXu/alien-signals-in-lua/README.en.md

 2. Memory Management
    - System automatically manages dependency relationships
    - Reactive values no longer in use are automatically cleaned up
-   - Use effectScope to manage effects in complex components
+   - Use effectScope to manage effect functions in complex components

 ## License